 Filed under:

-It really was Only Yesterday, wasn’t it?
+It Really was Only Yesterday, wasn’t it?

-She is going to grow that innocence once again inside her and follow her heart, feel new feelings and acknowledge that adulthood can be as beautiful as childhood.
-So she doesn't need her past self walking around anymore.
+She is going to follow her heart, feel new feelings, and acknowledge that adulthood can be as beautiful as childhood.
+She doesn't need her child-self walking around anymore.

-By Satyam Ghimire | Date: 2024 April 4
+By Satyam Ghimire | Date:

 It was as if only yesterday, I got the internet connection for the first time and so I wanted to watch movies that would make me cry.
 I came across one top ten list after searching the exact phrase and it had at the number one spot a title: Grave Of The Fireflies.
 That was my introduction to Studio Ghibli.
 I wouldn't watch Only Yesterday for another two years, as it didn't promise me some fantastical and magical story like Spirited Away, My Neighbour Totoro, and Ponyo, neither did it hinted some innocent romance like Whisper Of The Heart and Howls Moving Castle, nor did it assured a story that will make me cry like Grave Of The Fireflies.
 Only thing I found appealing about Only Yesterday was the 100 percent rotten tomato score, the score only three movies have ever achieved from the Studio, all directed by Isao Takahata.

-Movies directed by Isao Takahata
+Movies directed by Isao Takahata with 100 rotten tomato score

-Like this quote by Mhairi McFarlane in her book You Had Me At Hello, I think there are some characters to whom we can say.
-I know it's you.
+Similar to this quote by Mhairi McFarlane in her book “You Had Me At Hello”, I think there are some characters to whom we can say, “I know it's you.
 I am going to be like you.
 Not today.
-But eventually.
+But eventually.”

 Quote by Mhairi McFarlane in her book

-For me one such character is Taeko from Only Yesterday.
+For me, one such character is Taeko from Only Yesterday.
 She is 27, with a life and a job in the city, but still clueless with no future plan and a chronic longing for something unknown.

 Taeko, being 27 and unmarried, keeps rejecting the marriage offer her mother has arranged for her.
 She still has to figure out what she actually wants and cannot see herself settling down.